 As a public accounting firm, our client's infrastructure needed to reflect the standards set by the state of Massachusetts and the Internal Revenue Service.
 With these constraints in mind, we designed a security-first infrastructure that used the most restrictive regulations as a baseline.
 Our consultants maintain the firm's tax software, ensuring that it's current and compliant with IRS standards for the treatment of PII.
 This is especially important during tax season when updates are rolled out weekly.
 We have also helped them meet IRS data security requirements by regularly identifying and assessing risks to their network, and adjusting their safeguards as needed.

 Under IRS Revenue Procedures, our client is also required to regularly test and monitor their data recovery and continuity processes.
 Through Azure, our consultants have implemented a geographically redundant backup solution to ensure their data is protected in the event of a disaster.
 Their employees have a formal disaster recovery plan, with recovery time and point objectives for each application.
 Furthermore, their applications and services are tested, reviewed, and updated at least annually to comply with industry best practices.
-Our technicians have implemented regular vulnerability scanning with daily change review and continue to harden their network.
+Our technicians have implemented regular vulnerability scanning with daily change reviews and continue to harden their network.

 Now that our client is reaping the benefits of a public cloud environment, our consultants have been focusing on modernizing their Microsoft stack of services.
 We want to ensure that their employees continue to operate at a very high level and are looking for ways to make them more agile.
 Part of this effort is thinning their endpoints.
 This involves transitioning from productivity-based devices, including laptops, to more consumption-based devices, like tablets.
 We will be mapping laptop-based tools, such as Sequel for database management, to their thinner application equivalents, such as the Sequel App.
 This lowers the cost of ownership, is more mobile, and allows employees to put all their computing in the cloud.
 As they grow, our consultants will continue to refine their Azure footprint for optimal performance and return on investment.